-(2) The anticipated weighted average YTM IRR range for the loans expected to be funded with the net proceeds of this offering is 17.0% - 25.0%.

-(3) Pursuant to the terms of fully-executed non-binding term sheets, certain prospective borrowers pay us expense deposits to cover the direct costs of our due diligence and underwriting process.

-(4) The real estate collateral expected to secure this loan includes two cultivation and processing facilities in Pennsylvania and New Jersey as well as two dispensaries in Pennsylvania and New Jersey.

-(5) The real estate collateral expected to secure this loan includes one cultivation and processing facility in Pennsylvania.

-(6) The real estate collateral expected to secure this loan includes two testing laboratories in Michigan and Arizona.

-(7) The real estate collateral expected to secure this loan includes one cultivation and processing facility and one dispensary in Ohio.
+- (2) The anticipated weighted average YTM IRR range for the loans expected to be funded with the net proceeds of this offering is 17.0% 25.0% - (3) Pursuant to the terms of fully-executed non-binding term sheets, certain prospective borrowers pay us expense deposits to cover the direct costs of our due diligence and underwriting process.
+An expense deposit is not being required in connection with our unfunded commitments and Term Sheet 5 due to the fact that the anticipated loans are to existing borrowers and we have therefore already completed our due diligence review in connection with such borrowers. - (4) The real estate collateral expected to secure this loan includes two cultivation and processing facilities in Pennsylvania and New Jersey as well as two dispensaries in Pennsylvania and New Jersey. - (5) The real estate collateral expected to secure this loan includes one cultivation and processing facility in Pennsylvania. - (6) The real estate collateral expected to secure this loan includes two testing laboratories in Michigan and Arizona - (7) The real estate collateral expected to secure this loan includes one cultivation and processing facility and one dispensary in Ohio. - (8) Term Sheet 5 is in regards to an anticipated incremental credit facility for one of our existing borrowers, Subsidiary of Public Company D, to be established under the existing credit agreement with such borrower and the mechanics for establishing such facility are documented in the existing credit agreement.
+The terms of the anticipated incremental credit facility are expected to be on the same terms as the existing loan to Subsidiary of Public Company D other than original issue discount, upfront fees or as otherwise provided under the existing credit agreement.
+The real estate collateral expected to secure this loan includes one cultivation facility in Pennsylvania - (9) The real estate collateral expected to secure this loan includes one cultivation facility in Michigan.